Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 \paragraph{Post-Selected --} When post-selecting a gate, all outgoing photons are detected and thus destroyed.
-Such a gate does not require as many resources as a heralded gate, but it imposes restrictions, such as not mixing the two output paths, on the remainder of the circuit, to ensure that the presence of a photon in each output of the gate can be ascertained. \pytheus found different post-selected high-dimensional CNOT gates, such as $\text{CNOT}(2,3)$ \numbering{experimentcounter}, $\text{CNOT}(2,4)$ \numbering{experimentcounter}, $\text{CNOT}(3,3)$ \numbering{experimentcounter} and the Toffoli gate \numbering{experimentcounter}; see Fig.~\ref{fig:postselectedgates}.
+Such a gate does not require as many resources as a heralded gate, but it imposes restrictions, such as not mixing the two output paths, on the remainder of the circuit, to ensure that the presence of a photon in each output of the gate can be ascertained. \pytheus found different post-selected high-dimensional CNOT gates, such as $\text{CNOT}(2,3)$ \numbering[https://github.com/artificial-scientist-lab/PyTheus/blob/main/pytheus/graphs/Gates/cnot23_post]{experimentcounter}, $\text{CNOT}(2,4)$ \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/Gates/cnot24_post]{experimentcounter}, $\text{CNOT}(3,3)$ \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/Gates/cnot33_post]{experimentcounter} and the Toffoli gate on a qutrit \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/Gates/toffoli_3d_post]{experimentcounter}; see Fig.~\ref{fig:postselectedgates}.

 \tocless